Andromeda–Milky Way collision: Possible triggered stellar events

 When two spiral galaxies collide, the hydrogen present on their disks is compressed, producing strong star formation as can be seen on interacting systems like the Antennae Galaxies.
 In the case of the Andromeda–Milky Way collision, it is believed that there will be little gas remaining in the disks of both galaxies, so the mentioned starburst will be relatively weak, though it still may be enough to form a quasar.

 Merger remnant

-The galaxy product of the collision has been nicknamed Milkomeda or Milkdromeda.
-According to simulations, this object is likely to be a giant elliptical galaxy, but with a centre showing less stellar density than current elliptical galaxies.
-It is, however, possible the resulting object will be a large lenticular or super spiral galaxy, depending on the amount of remaining gas in the Milky Way and Andromeda.
+The hypothetical galaxy product of the collision has been named Milkomeda or Milkdromeda.
+According to simulations, this object would probably be a giant elliptical galaxy, but with a centre showing less stellar density than current elliptical galaxies.
+It is, however, possible the resulting object would be a large lenticular or super spiral galaxy, depending on the amount of remaining gas in the Milky Way and Andromeda.

 Over the course of the next 150 billion years, the remaining galaxies of the Local Group will coalesce into this object, effectively completing its evolution.